magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Adobe Stock Integration

 This release includes Adobe Stock Integration v2.1.1.

 ### Vendor Developed Extensions

 With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all third-party payment methods will be removed from the {{ site.data.var.ee }} 2.4.4 GA code base.
-Merchants should migrate to the official extensions , which are available on the Commerce Marketplace.
+Merchants should migrate to the official extensions, which are available on the Commerce Marketplace.

 ## Fixed issues

 We are fixing hundreds of issues in the {{ site.data.var.ee }} 2.4.4 core code.
 A subset of those fixed issues is described below.